 Did you make this recipe?
 Tag #byandreajanssen via Instagram.
 I enjoy seeing what your creation looks like.
 Video recipes can be found on my YouTube channel.
 And don't forget to save the recipes on Pinterest so you can easily find them next time!

 Pas met de knoppen het aantal personen aan.

-- 5 cm ginger fresh and grated or 1.5 teaspoon ground ginger
+- 2 inch ginger fresh, peeled, and grated or 1½teaspoon ground ginger

 - 2 tablespoons tamarind pulp